mauroservienti/Mattox.NServiceBus/docs/README.md

 ### Transport Transaction

 - `TransportTransactionMode` (TransactionScope, SendsAtomicWithReceive, ReceiveOnly, None.
 The default value depends on the transport of choice) allows defining the [endpoint message processing transaction guarantees](https://docs.particular.net/transports/transactions).

+### Concurrency level

+- `MessageProcessingConcurrency` (`int`,  defaults to not set) sets the [endpoint concurrency level](https://docs.particular.net/nservicebus/operations/tuning) that determines how many messages the endpoint processes in parallel.